 Each web page should answer a client question.
 You keyword should be what they type in when looking for the answer.
 But how do you know what this may be?
 Try typing into Google what you specialise in and look carefully at the dropdown list.
 This is a goldmine of queries that other people have searched.

 For example, when we type in ‘Balayage’, the drop down suggests ‘Balayage vs Ombre’.
-If your salon specialises in this type of style, a page explaining the different between the two, while quoting these keywords, could be a good start.
+If your salon or spa specialises in this type of style, a page explaining the different between the two, while quoting these keywords, could be a good start.
 The longer your keywords are, the more specific they’ll be and the better chance you will have of ranking for them on Google.